entrago/sf2-code-test/README.md

 sf2-code-test
 =============

-####Instructions
-Fork this repository, implement the requirements below and send us back a PR.

 ####Requirements
 Build us a simple address book with either a REST or Web UI which we can perform CRUD operations on.<br />
 An address book has one or more contacts.<br />